-Who: In 1972, three families united to create Clairmont on the Crozes-Hermitage appellation according to their aspirations for sharing resources, work well done and overall well-being.
+Who: In 1972, three families united to create Cave de Clairmont on the Crozes-Hermitage appellation according to their aspirations for sharing resources, work well done, and overall well-being.
 These families are still here today, with the next generation stepping up to take over.
-The collective spirit is still alive, more than ever attached to the savoir-faire of our terroir and the common good.
+The collective spirit is still alive, more than ever attached to the savoir-faire of their terroir and the common good.

 Where: Since 1972, Clairmont has been firmly established on the left bank of the Rhône, in the town of Beaumont-Monteux, very near Tain-l’Hermitage and close to Valence.
 Clairmont, a key stakeholder of Crozes-Hermitage, owns 115 hectares in the heart of the appellation situated on the 45th parallel.
 An essential asset for the distinctive characteristics and diversity of the wines, the 115 hectares owned by Clairmont are located in four distinct geological areas.